This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 - You may need to walk around the same day of surgery or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Talk to caregivers before you get up the first time.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
-Then press the call button to let caregivers know you need help.
+Then press the call button to let healthcare providers know you need help.

 - You will be able to drink and eat gradually.
 You will begin with ice chips or clear liquids such as water, broth, juice, and clear soft drinks.
 If your stomach does not become upset, you may then eat soft foods, such as ice cream and applesauce.
 Once you can eat soft foods easily, you may slowly begin to eat solid foods.
 Most people are able to eat normally the day after surgery.